asakaev/ThriftBinaryUpload/README.md

 # ThriftBinaryUpload

-Dummy service that allow to upload binary file.
+Dummy service that allows to upload a binary file.

 ### TJSONProtocol, TBinaryProtocol and TCompactProtocol
 * TJSONProtocol fails on binary data over http (should be base64 string)